 That means you may find some of your apps no longer work in iOS. if you'd rather check which apps are affected before you update, in this article we show you an easy way to find out if any of your favourite apps are still 32-bit, and what you can do if they have become obsolete.
-Read next: iOS 11 preview.

 Why the switch to 64-bit?

 When the iPhone 5s came out back in 2013 it was the first of Apple's phones to support the new 64-bit architecture of iOS 7.
 Since then all iPhones and iPads have followed suit, thanks to the A7 chip and its successors.

 In 2015 Apple also made it a requirement that new apps or updates in the App Store needed to come with 64-bit support.
 This meant that many leading apps were ready for this latest transition years in advance.